 Can you trust Xendpay?
 Let’s take a look at its reputation.

 As of publication, Xendpay has received over 8,000 reviews on Trustpilot with an average rating of 4 out of 5 stars; representing a positive experience in 86 percent of interactions with its customers.

 Here are our observations on the feedback posted:

 - Very good exchange rates

 - Seems as if many negative reviews were as a result of user error

 Upon viewing the Facebook and Twitter feeds of Xendpay, we can see that the service replies same-day to any query raised by its customers.
 Because Xendpay is relatively popular, it receives a few messages on these platforms.

 The social media posts of Xendpay focus mostly on keeping its customers up to date with news, rather than providing foreign exchange market commentary.

-The mainstream media reporting of Xendpay has generally been positive and provides the service with many vanity pieces.
-Some highlight that Xendpay is the first service to make paying a transaction fee optional, while others focus on the professional profile of its founders.
+The mainstream media reporting of Xendpay is generally positive.
+Many articles highlight that Xendpay is the first service to make paying a transaction fee optional, while others focus on the professional profile of its founders.